-- a) Check suction and discharge pressure gauges. - b) Check pressure gauges on each side of suction strainer. - c) Check for excessive leakage at seal areas. - d) Check for unusual noises. - e) Check oil level in bearing housing.
-(Refer to Section 5).
+- a) Check suction and discharge pressure gauges. - b) Check pressure gauges on each side of suction strainer. - c) Check for excessive leakage at seal areas.

+- d) Check for unusual noises. - e) Check oil level in bearing housing.
+(See section 5.)

-Operation of the unit without correct lubrication can result in overheating of the bearings, bearing failures, pump seizures and actual break-up of the equipment exposing operating personnel to physical injury.
+A Operation of the unit without correct lubrication can result in overheating of the bearings, bearing failures, pump seizures and actual break-up of the equipment exposing operating personnel to physical injury.

-f) Check for vibrations.

-g) Check for adequate flow of cooling liquids.

-Check for hot alignment: for services 55 °C (100 °F) and more above ambient, after unit has been operated a sufficient period of time to reach normal operating temperature and condition, the unit is to be shut down and a "HOT" coupling alignment check must be made (Refer to Section 4.5.4).
+- f) Check for vibrations. - g) Check for adequate flow of cooling liquids. - h) Check for hot alignment: for services 55 °C (100 °F) and more above ambient, after unit has been operated a sufficient period of time to reach normal operating temperature and condition, the unit is to be shut down and a "HOT" coupling alignment check must be made.
+(Refer to section 4.5.4.)